kevinjqiu/blog/content/post/2016-12-19-couchdb-index-benchmark.markdown

 #### simplejson

-Since An external query server need to deserialize JSON input from CouchDB and serialize result back into JSON form to be consumed by CouchDB, the implementation of the JSON module could potentially make a difference in performance.
+Since an external query server need to deserialize JSON input from CouchDB and serialize the result back into JSON form to be consumed by CouchDB, the implementation of the JSON module could potentially make a difference in performance.
 As `couchpy` defaults to use the system `json` module provided by the Python distribution, it's not the most performant implementation. `simplejson` is a drop-in replacement for the Python's `json` module which uses a C implementation for json encoding/decoding.
 Let's try that.

 First, we need to install simplejson (which requires Python C headers to be installed.
 On Debian, install `python-dev` package) on the container and then modify the config to use `couchpy --json-module=simplejson` as the Python query server command.